go-acoustic/SDK_Tools/SDKPackages/tealeaf/android/AndroidImageCaptureTool/README.txt

        (Note: For Android Studio, You can reformat any updated XML files by clicking on "layout->Reformat Code" For Eclipse, click on "layout->source->format")
     7) Copy the contents of the image resources to the destination folder Tealeaf Replay Server.
-       Typically it’s installed under the below path (NOTE:  This folder is for both IOS and Android images:
+       For onPrem installation, it’s installed under the below path (NOTE:  This folder is for both IOS and Android images:

 	    C:\Tealeaf\Replay Server\Images

+	  For SaaS server, please follow online documentation for image upload.